 - If you have eligible dependents when you initially enroll in coverage, you may enroll your dependents at the same time you enroll in coverage.

-- You may add Spouse/DP/Dependent coverage within 30 days of gaining an eligible dependent for the first time.
+- You may add Spouse/DP/Dependent coverage within 30 days of gaining an eligible dependent.

 You are strongly encouraged to submit ato ensure benefits are paid according to your wishes.
 If there is no eligible beneficiary, or you do not name one, benefits will be paid in the following order: